qor/doc/chapter2/router.md

 # Router

-You can define your own routes by Router.
+You can define your own routes by `Router`.

 ## Registering HTTP routes